wp-plugins/59sec-lite-contact-form-7-push-notifications-on-ios-and-android/readme.txt

 **Get Your Training Here!**

 Remember, grasshopper:
-“A great weapon produces great results ONLY if the soldiers are using it properly.”
+<em>A great weapon produces great results ONLY if the soldiers are using it properly. :)</em>

 Sales Agents-> https://www.59sec.com/59sec-training-sales-agents/
 Sales Managers/Bosses/PPC Gurus/Owners -> https://www.59sec.com/59sec-training-for-sales-managers/